Jerome Collins: College career

 Collins moved to tight end for his final season at Notre Dame.
 He appeared in twelve games, but did not start any games while catching six passes for 67 yards (11.2 avg).
 He was involved in two blocked punts and totaled 4 tackles (3 solos) on special teams action.
 Collins played in 10 games at defensive end and linebacker for the Irish in 2003 and also contributed on special teams.
 He finished the season with nine tackles (seven solos) and one tackle for a loss.
 In 2002, he played in 11 games as a reserve at outside linebacker.
 As a sophomore in 2001 Collins played in three games as a reserve at outside linebacker and made one tackle.
 In 2000, he did not see action after changing positions from wide receiver to outside linebacker during the 2000 season.

 Professional career

 St. Louis Rams

-Collins was the 144th pick of the 2005 NFL Draft by the St. Louis Rams from the University of Notre Dame.
+Collins was selected in the fifth round with the 144th overall pick of the 2005 NFL draft by the St. Louis Rams from the University of Notre Dame.
 He was on the Rams practice squad and also the 53-man roster (playing three games) before being released.